jeffthemaximum/ruby/full-stack/file_attachments/file_attachment_current_limitations and FAQ.md

 - 11 - Add other file types, `PDF` and `CSV`
 - 12 - Add file upload functionality to `project` pages, not just updates
 - 13 - need to check that file attachment belongs to user in `def create` of `updates_controller.rb`
+- 14 - What happens if user uplaods attachments on updates#new then leaves page? should u delete them? should u query for attachments before loading new?

 # FAQ's